 Making your Squarespace site optimal for Search Engines like Google offers you a number of benefits.
 It will result in better ranking and so probably more qualified visits.
 There is a big overlap between an optimized site and being accessible and usable.
 So better rendering and display on a larger range of devices.
-Third point is that Google rewards speedy and secure sites with higher ranking.
+The third point is that Google rewards speedy and secure sites with higher ranking.
 And of course your visitors will be happy with a snappier site as well.

 What does it take to optimize your Squarespace site for Search Engines like Google?
 Let me first start with listing what Squarespace has built in already for Search Engine Optimization (SEO).
-In my opinion and experience Squarespace have done a really great job and the understanding will make it easier to properly configure and optimize.
+In my opinion and experience, Squarespace have done a really great job and the understanding will make it easier to properly configure and optimize.

 Squarespace built-in SEO features